josechenxu/lcde_publicperception/README.md

 Data from the Standard Eurobarometer were retrieved from GESIS - Leibniz-Institut für Sozialwissenschaften (https://search.gesis.org/) as they present individual level data with information about gender and urban-rural divide.
 Individual responses also allowed to understand which people selected climate and health simultaneously as top priorities for the country.

-The main focus of this indicator is the question: "What do you think are the two most important issues facing <country> at the moment?"
+The main focus of this indicator is the question: "What do you think are the two most important issues facing YOUR COUNTRY at the moment?"

 Steps taken in the analysis: